Schools and MATs

 Every Vector planet now has a defined buyer, primary user, system job, privacy scope and first workflow.
 That keeps the product roadmap and public marketing tied to what the platform can actually support.

-School and provider teams reviewing AI, privacy and procurement evidence
+School, provider and awarding-body teams reviewing AI, privacy and procurement evidence

 Governance records should store review status and evidence links, not private student answers or sensitive support notes.